approov/quickstart-android-java-grpc/SECRETS-PROTECTION.md

 to lookup a secure string with the given `key`, returning `null` if it is not defined.
 Note that you should never cache this value in your code.
 Approov does the caching for you in a secure way.
 You may define a new value for the `key` by passing a new value in `newDef` rather than `null`.
 An empty string `newDef` is used to delete the secure string.

 This method is also useful for providing runtime secrets protection when the values are not passed on headers.
-Secure strings set using this method may be substituted using subsequent `addApproov` calls.
+Secure strings set using this method may be substituted by the `ApproovClientInterceptor`.

 ### Prefetching
 If you wish to reduce the latency associated with substituting the first secret, then make this call immediately after creating `ApproovService`: